 One last thing.
-Whatever you do, don’t rely on nothing but bones and water.
+Whatever you do, don’t rely on mere bones and water.
 Trust us.
-When we (and by “we,” we really mean Renee) first made homemade chicken stock as a young something straight out of college, she poured water over roasted bones and let the potion simmer for hours, assure that the gods of stockmaking would smile favorably upon this effort.
+[Editor’s Note: When we (and by “we,” we really mean our editor in chief, Renee) first made homemade chicken stock as a very young twenty-something straight out of college, she poured water over roasted bones and let the potion simmer for hours, assured that the gods of stockmaking would smile favorably upon this effort.
 They did not.
 Let it be a lesson to you.
-It certainly was to her, er, us.
+It certainly was to her.]

 - 2 pounds chicken wings, necks, backs, or other parts (raw parts or carcasses from a rotisserie chicken or roast chicken)

 - 4 smallish carrots, rinsed and roughly chopped

 - 1 smallish onion, peeled or unpeeled, roughly chopped